Georgia jury awards $1 billion after guard rapes teen

 The guard is identified in the lawsuit as Brandon Lamar Zachary.
 He was convicted of statutory rape and is serving a 20-year prison sentence.

 A judge had already determined that Zachary’s employer, Crime Prevention Agency, was liable.
-The jury’s job on Tuesday was to determine damages.

 Most Read Nation & World Stories